A bit about us...

-We have two main goals:
+We have three main goals:

 Transparency and honesty is the BIGGEST thing for us.
 We are strong believers that we've all made mistakes, but our true character is shown with how we pick ourselves back up and learn from those mistakes.
 Actions are always louder than words.

 Let me tell you about some of our past experiences which have shaped our mindset about remaining ethical breeders:

 Several years ago, during a chaotic and toxic relationship, my ex-partner told me we couldn't keep my 2 beloved pet cats (which were there long before him).
 I was devastated and unwell (to the point of needing multiple hospitalisations over a long period of time).
 They did eventually get rehomed.
 But I will never get rid of that empty place in my heart from losing them.
 I failed them, and I never want to do that again.